 Light danced across the picture lined hallway as the stained glass door was opened for a brief moment before being set back in place.
-In that brief moment Nancy had come in, her arms filled with groceries and a small tight smile on her porcelain face.
+In that brief moment, Nancy had come in with her arms filled with groceries and a small tight smile on her porcelain face.
 Her young figure flowed into the kitchen and set to work.

 Jason was sitting in his home office.
 He wore a blank stare that matched his blank computer screen.
 His dark long hair was swept perfectly straight down to his shoulders.
 His face was lean and his eyes were extinguished coal embers.
 Every few seconds his embers would dart to the clock and back to the screen as if he was expecting time itself to do the work for him.
 His expression was tired.
 He was not exhausted and his bed was not calling his name.
 Yet it was a tiredness that had weighed heavy on him for many days.